OpenVPN/openvpn3-linux/docs/coding-style.md

 ```

 Also note that the left side of a comparison operator should be the one
-least likely to be modifiable.
+least likely to be modified.
 This avoids errors like:

 ```cpp
     if (i = 3)  // BAD BAD BAD